even-TON/Telegram-Web3-Grants-Milestones/README.md

 ## Community Support:
 We are truly grateful for the unwavering support and enthusiasm shown by our vibrant community.
 Your feedback and engagement have been instrumental in shaping the direction of our development efforts.
-Together, we will continue to create a dynamic and inclusive platform for prediction markets and contests on the TON blockchain.

 We will be sharing regular updates, exciting announcements, and opportunities for community involvement.